alexjin9888/llm-benchmark/writeup/report.md

 Example (Airline): In Task 11, the user asks to "remove one passenger, Sophia" from a booking.
 This modification is outside the agent's toolset.
 It correctly identifies this limitation and immediately transfers to a human agent.
 While this is a "safe" failure, it demonstrates the agent's limitation.

-## Task 2 Critique the Selected Benchmark
+## Critique Section: Task 2 Critique the Selected Benchmark

 ### Methodology Weakness